clicknium/clicknium-docs/doc/concepts/locatorstore.md

 Supported Store Operation:
 - Create new store
 - Rename store name: please notice it might break existing code.
-The store name is one part of identity of locaters.
+The store name is one part of identity of locator.
 The referenced code needs to be updated accordingly.
-- Folder: create/update/delete a new folder under the a store to group locaters.
+- Folder: create/update/delete a new folder under the a store to group locator.
 - Remove Reference：remove the referenced store in the project.
-- Convert to Cloud/Local locater store: locator store can be convert to local or cloud seamlessly.
+- Convert to Cloud/Local locator store: locator store can be convert to local or cloud seamlessly.

 You can create multiple stores.
-Folders can be create under a store to manage locaters better.
+Folders can be create under a store to manage locator better.

   ![edit store](../img/vscode-project-store-menu.png)